 With regards to other potential risks associated with long-term use of dexamfetamine such as possible impairment of neuro-cognitive development and risk of cardiomyopathy, there is no clinical evidence to support that long-term treatment has any negative influence on neuro-cognitive development.
 However it is noted that overall very few data is available in clinical practice to support this.
 The identified risk of cardiomyopathy is mainly associated with chronic use, especially with high dose use.
 The experts' panel recognises this risk but considers its frequency to be low.
 It was noted that increased blood pressure may occur as well as tachycardia.
-In addition to specific measures in the risk management plan, the committee recommended the monitoring of blood pressure and pulse rate in order to minimise these risks.
+In addition to specific measures in the risk management plan (see section 2.3 of this report), the committee recommended the monitoring of blood pressure and pulse rate in order to minimise these risks.